Developing Financial Independence Skills in SIL

 Financial Independence as Real Control

-Financial independence in supported independent living isn’t about managing money perfectly or hitting some arbitrary milestone.
+Financial independence in Supported Independent Living isn’t about managing money perfectly or hitting some arbitrary milestone.
 It’s about having enough control over your finances to make decisions that match your values and goals.
 For people with disabilities in SIL, this means budgeting for weekly groceries, paying bills on time, and feeling confident when unexpected expenses pop up.
 The National Disability Insurance Scheme recognises this by funding support coordination specifically to help participants understand and optimise how their funds work for them.
 When someone in SIL tracks their spending, knows where their money goes, and plans ahead even modestly, they shift from depending on others to make financial choices for them to actually directing their own life.

 Breakdown of needs, wants, and savings using the 50/30/20 rule for Australians in SIL